Alphaville (band): Afternoons in Utopia (1986)

-In 1986, their second album, Afternoons in Utopia, was released and its first single "Dance With Me" was a Top 20 hit in Germany, France, Norway, Sweden, Switzerland, South Africa and in remix form on the US Hot Maxi Singles chart.
+In 1986, their second album, Afternoons in Utopia, was released and its first single "Dance With Me" was a Top 20 hit in Germany, Spain, France, Norway, Sweden, Switzerland, South Africa and in remix form on the US Hot Maxi Singles chart.
 It reached the Top 30 in Austria, Italy and in the US Club Play chart.
 The album's second single was "Universal Daddy".
 For their third single, the band released "Jerusalem" in Germany only, while they went with "Sensations" for Austria, France, the Netherlands, and Switzerland.
 The final single from Afternoons in Utopia was "Red Rose", in 1987.

 The Breathtaking Blue (1989)

 Their third album in 1989, The Breathtaking Blue, included the singles "Romeos" and "Mysteries of Love" and was released as a CD+G, including black & white stills with original lyrics and German translation.
 As an alternative to individual music videos, the band enlisted nine directors, among them Godfrey Reggio (Koyaanisqatsi), to create a film entitled Songlines based on the album's tracks.